polizoto/auto_captions_dl_pc/README.md

 ## Notes

 - These scripts have been designed for use on a PC.
 For scripts that will work on a Mac, see this repo: https://github.com/polizoto/auto_captions_dl
+- These scripts will work on a single YouTube file only, not a Playlist.
 - For more information, please contact jpolizzotto@htctu.net